rswarn01/Gmail-API-Integration-with-rules/README.md

 ## Note:
 - Ensure that your Gmail account allows access to less secure apps or has 2-step verification enabled with an app password.
 - Make sure to handle sensitive data, such as OAuth 2.0 credentials, securely.
-- This project serves as a basic example and may require further customization depending on your use case.